-The the interactive exhibitions suit all ages and the video about about cutting and saving turf is particularly relevant as the Owenduff bog is one of the last intact active blanket bog systems in the world and is an important scientific and scenic feature of Ballycroy National Park.
+The interactive exhibitions suit all ages and the video about cutting and saving turf are particularly relevant as the Owenduff bog is one of the last intact active blanket bog systems in the world and is an important scientific and scenic feature of Ballycroy National Park.

 Spectacular views on nature trail

 No visit to the centre is complete without taking the nature trail that loops back to the centre and takes the walker along a path with spectacular views of the Nephin Beg mountains and nearby Achill Island.

 The views along the walk of the 11,000 hectares of blanket bog and mountainous and unspoiled wilderness bring to mind Ballycroy National Park’s history.

 It’s through this wild and wonderful countryside that the Bangor Trail passes.
 The trail is now one of the most popular walking routes in Ireland, but in previous times it was the main link between Bangor Erris and Newport, and for Erris emigrants taking the boat from Westport Quay.

 The walk is a real joy as you can see close up some of the Park’s rare flora and fauna, including plants such as Milkwort, Purple moor-grass, Reindeer Lichen Bog Myrtle, Bell Heather, and Orchid, and the fascinating birdlife that includes the Song Thrush, Linnet, Kestrel, Cuckoo, and Peregrine Falcon.